HuttleyLab/DiverseSeq/README.md

 ## Project Information

 `diverse-seq` is released under the BSD-3 license.
-If you want to contribute to the `diverse-seq` project (and we hope you do! :innocent:) the code of conduct and other useful developer information is avaiable on the [wiki](https://github.com/HuttleyLab/DiverseSeq/wiki).
+If you want to contribute to the `diverse-seq` project (and we hope you do! :innocent:) the code of conduct and other useful developer information is available on the [wiki](https://github.com/HuttleyLab/DiverseSeq/wiki).